BrewBlox/brewblox-documentation/docs/dev/README.md

 # Developer Documentation

-Brewblox is a rapidly evolving system that welcomes external plugins.
-To reflect this, developer documentation is split in three subcategories:
+Brewblox is a rapidly evolving system that welcomes external contributions.
+To reflect this, developer documentation is split in four subcategories:

+**Tutorials** show how to create and run simple scripts.
+These are useful for everyone that wants to tinker with their own system.

 **Contributing guides** describe how to get started building a service, and how to use dev tools.